 Zoss, M. (2012b).
 Why don’t you read?
 [Cover art for Volume 40 of The ALAN Review Journal].
 The ALAN Review, 40(1-3).

 Zoss, M., & White, A. M. (2011).
 Finding “my kind of teaching”: How a drama project became a teacher’s expressive teaching moment.
 English in Education 45, 161-175. doi: 10.1111/j.1754-8845.2011.01096.x

 Zoss, M. (2011).
 The things they read.
 [Cover art for Volume 39 of The ALAN Review Journal].
 The ALAN Review, 39(1-3).

 Select Conference Presentations

-Wood, W., Klein, S., & Zoss, M. (2013, Nov.).
-(Re)Imagining spaces for social networking and learning.
-Paper presentation at National Council of Teachers of English Annual Convention, Boston, Massachusetts.
+Klein, S., & Zoss, M. (2014, Nov.).
+2 stories, 2 teachers: Visual representations of 2 English teachers beginning their careers.
+Paper presentation at National Council of Teachers of English Annual Convention, Washington, DC.